Back to Blog Home

 Real-time notifications keep team members up-to-date as new client information is entered into the system.
 Custom rules facilitate process automation for tasks like assignments, approvals, reminders, and alerts based on triggering actions.

 Comprehensive reporting and interactive dashboards provide insights to enhance client service based on collected data.
-Views can be filtered and sorted with simple drag-and-drop gestures—no advanced technical skills are required.
+Views can be filtered and sorted with simple drag-and-drop gestures — no advanced technical skills are required.

-Zoho Creator notable features
+Zoho Creator's notable features

 5. HoneyBook

-HoneyBook client management tool
+HoneyBook client software

 HoneyBook is an up-and-coming platform, flaunting $8B+ earned by its members.
 It provides an all-in-one client management solution for service professionals.
 Features like improved communication, invoicing, and intelligent lead prioritization optimize business operations.